 Alishba says, “We are happy that with the help from Masood Enterprise Centre, it was still possible to bring the Blockchainers Ignition Awards to life in these challenging times and give these young founders the chance to get real feedback for their ideas, a mini "initial investment" and further support!"

 Finn and Reiji told us how the Blockchainers Award will help them to further their ambitious projects Finn said “The award win has helped the Trackage team to start growing the idea into an application and software solution.
 Since entering the competition, the team working on Trackage has grown to 5 members.
 The award has provided us with increased confidence in our solution, particularly at a time when many people are experiencing the frustrations involved with ordering goods online.
 I want to thank the Blockchainers and the University of Manchester for their support, and I am looking forward to what the future holds for Trackage!”

 Reiji said “Generation of smarter administrative solutions for the built environment ensures each stakeholder involved in a construction project is easily able to access required information resulting in increased transparency.
 The awarding of the Ignition fund finances the initial set-up costs associated with creating a secure, robust, and immutable database.
 Additional to back-end development, the fund will be utilised to further business development and network growth through securing membership of dedicated start-up incubators backed by established financial institutions.”

 Blockchainers Competition 2020 Launch Event.
-From left to right: Professor Markos Zachariadis (Professor and Greensill Chair in Financial Technology (FinTech) and Information Systems), Jinsella Kennaway, Melina Villeneuve (both Blockchainers Competition 2019 prize winners), Tony Walker, Deputy Director, Masood Enterprise Centre.
+From left to right: Professor Markos Zachariadis (Professor of Financial Technology (FinTech) and Information Systems), Jinsella Kennaway, Melina Villeneuve (both Blockchainers Competition 2019 prize winners), Tony Walker, Deputy Director, Masood Enterprise Centre.